Approximating class approach for empirical processes of dependent sequences indexed by functions: Main result

-In what follows, we will frequently make two assumptions concerning the process $(f(X_i))_{i\in \N}$, where $f:\X\rightarrow \R$ belongs to some Banach space $(\B,\|\cdot\|_\B)$ of measurable functions on $\X$, respectively to some subset $\G\subset \B$.
-The precise choice of $\B$, as well as of $\G$, will depend on the specific example.
-Often, we take $\B$ to be the space of all Lipschitz or H\"older continuous functions, and $\G$ the intersection of $\B$ with an $\ell^\infty (\X)$-ball. \\ \paragraph{\bf Assumption 1 (CLT for $\B$-observables):} For all $f\in \B$, there exists a $\sigma_f^2\geq 0$ such that
+In what follows, we will frequently make two assumptions concerning the process $(f(X_i))_{i\in\N}$, where $f\dvtx\X\rightarrow\R$ belongs to some Banach space $(\B,\| \cdot \|_\B)$ of measurable functions on $\X$, respectively, to some subset $\G\subset\B$.
+The precise choice of $\B $, as well as of $\G$, will depend on the specific example.
+Often, we take $\B$ to be the space of all Lipschitz or H\"older continuous functions, and $\G$ the intersection of $\B$ with an $\ell^\infty(\X)$-ball.